 I also plan to extend the existing framework to interpret EEG and MEG data.

-My MSCA project applies the network-specific analysis to multiunit activity recorded in monkeys in collaboration with Prof Alex Thiele (Newcastle University).
-The goal is to compare the effective connectivity estimated from observed network activity to a-priori knowledge about anatomical connections.
+During my MSCA project, I developed a network-specific analysis for multiunit activity recorded in monkeys in collaboration with Prof Alex Thiele (Newcastle University).
+The goal was to compare the effective connectivity estimated from observed network activity to a-priori knowledge about anatomical connections.

-With Adrià Tauste Campo from Gustavo's CNS lab at UPF, we've developed a non-parametric method for connectivity estimation from observed network activity, based on the multivariate autoregressive (MVAR) process, which can be seen as an extension of Granger causality analysis.preprint on biorxiv
+With Adrià Tauste Campo from BarcelonaBeta, we've developed a non-parametric method for connectivity estimation from observed network activity, based on the multivariate autoregressive (MVAR) process, which can be seen as an alternative to Granger causality analysis.